Dynamics on Hyperspace of Pointwise Periodic Homeomorphisms: Abstract

 \section{Abstract}

-In this paper, we consider the dynamics of induced map $2^f$ of a given pointwise periodic homeomorphism $f:X\to X$ of a compact metric space $X$.
-First, we show that the topological entropy of $2^f$ is zero, i.e. $h_{top}(2^f)=0$ and that the set of almost periodic points coincides with the set of uniformly recurrent points, i.e. $AP(2^f)=UR(2^f)$.
+In this paper, we first prove that the topological entropy of induced map of any distal homeomorphism of a compact metric space is null.
+Then we consider induced map $2^f$ of an arbitrary pointwise periodic homeomorphism $f:X\to X$ of a compact metric space $X$, we show that the set of almost periodic points coincides with the set of uniformly recurrent points, i.e. $AP(2^f)=UR(2^f)$.
 Furthermore, we prove that inside any infinite $\omega$-limit set $\omega_{2^f}(A)$ there is a unique minimal set and this minimal set is an adding machine.
 As a consequence, $(2^X,2^f)$ has no Devaney chaotic subsystems.
 In contrast to these rigidity properties, we obtain some results with chaotic flavor.
 In fact, we prove the following dichotomy, the hyperspace system $(2^X,2^f)$ is either equicontinuous or choatic with respect to Li-Yorke chaos and $\omega$-chaos.
 It is shown that the later case occurs if and only if $R(2^f)\setminus AP(2^f)\neq\emptyset$.
 This enables us to provide simple examples of pointwise periodic homeomorphisms with chaotic induced systems.